dataforseo/TypeScriptClient/docs/interfaces/IBacklinksDomainPagesSummaryLiveItem.md

 > **`optional`** **referring\_pages\_nofollow**: `number`

-number of referring pages pointing at least one nofollow link to the target
+number of referring pages pointing at least one nofollow link to the page

 #### Source

-main.ts:140741
+main.ts:140844

 ***